DinoChiesa/devjam3-20170405/Labs/Core/02---API-Development---Nodejs-Target/README.md

 * Now, open a new tab with the [Apigee REST Client](https://apigee-rest-client.appspot.com/), or switch to an existing browser tab that has the Apigee REST Client open.

 * Paste the link into the form field on that web page.
-Append to the URL a /status.  like so:
+Append to the URL a /status.
+Like so:

   ![image alt text](./media/Apigee_Rest_Client-paste-and-click-send.png)